xapian/xapian-docsprint/howtos/range_queries.rst

 ----------------------------

 We need a new version of our indexer.
-This one is :xapian-code-example:`index_ranges`, and creates document values from both `MEASUREMENTS` and `DATE_MADE`.
+This one is :xapian-basename-code-example:`index_ranges`, and creates document values from both `MEASUREMENTS` and `DATE_MADE`.
 We'll put the largest dimension in value slot 0 (fortunately the data is stored in millimetres and kilograms, so we can cheat a little and assume that dimensions will